Leave a Comment · Posted on September 29, 2016

 The best part was daring to delve into some of my external hard drives to find old footage of some of the older young writers.
 And that’s been so nice.
 Watching a first performance or just remembering the brilliant things they’ve done and how they’ve grown.
 Hearing them reflect through the interviews has been a joy too.
 And new members.
 Our youngest is not yet 14 and she’s already so thirsty for pushing her writing further.
 The andragogical term that comes to mind from my teacher training is self-actualising.
 Those self-actualising moments are gold.
 I have some great memories of seeing a lot of them take effect.

-I’ve loved meeting lots of new young writers these last few months and I’m excited about what might happen for them too, from those moments when they realise – ‘I can.’
+I’ve loved meeting lots of new young writers these last few months and more are joining all the time.
+I’m excited about what might happen for them too, for those moments when they realise – ‘I can.’

 Leave a Comment · Posted on September 2, 2016